JeanmarieAlder/publigoods-eval/README.md

     python app.py
     ```

+4. Use Jupyter notebooks.

+- Step 2 (install dependencies) should be done.
+- Make sure to install jupyter notebook **inside virtual env**: ```pip install notebook```
+- Set the virtual environment as a Jupyter Kernel: ```python -m ipykernel install --user --name=venv``` (adapt name according to you virtual env name)
+- Start notebook using ```jupyter notebook```
+- When selecting a notebook, make sure to select the venv kernel.

-4. Open your web browser and navigate to `http://localhost:5000/` to access the application.
+5. Open your web browser and navigate to `http://localhost:5000/` to access the application.

 ## Additional Information